Bairdo/faucetTutorial/ACLs.rst

 Faucet ACLs are made up of lists of rules.
-The order of the rules in the list denote the prioirty with the first rules being highest and last lowest.
+The order of the rules in the list denote the priority with the first rules being highest and last lowest.
 Each of these lists has a name (e.g. 'block-ping'), and can be used on multiple port or VLAN 'acls_in' fields.
 Again these are applied in order so all of 'block-ping' rules will be higher than 'allow-all'.

 Each rule contains two main items 'matches' and 'actions'.
 Matches are any packet field such as MAC/IP/transport source/destination fields.
-For a full list visit https://ryu.readthedocs.io/en/latest/ofproto_v1_3_ref.html#flow-match-structure Actions are used to control what the packet does, for example normal l2 forwarding ('allow'). apply a 'meter' to rate limit traffic, and manpulation of the packet contents and output.
+For a full list visit https://ryu.readthedocs.io/en/latest/ofproto_v1_3_ref.html#flow-match-structure Actions are used to control what the packet does, for example normal l2 forwarding ('allow').
+Apply a 'meter' to rate limit traffic, and manipulation of the packet contents and output.
 Full list https://faucet.readthedocs.io/en/latest/configuration.html#id13

 The above example has defined two ACLs 'block-ping' & 'allow-all' these can be used on any and multiple ports or VLANs (more on VLANs later) using the 'acls_in' key.